KGerhardt/TIR-Learner/README.md

   - Directory for final output files
   - Will be created if it doesn't exist
   - Must have write permissions
+  - Will be used for checkpointing and working space, too

 ## Program Workflow